jhughes1010/weather/README.md

 Rainfall in last 24h is currently last 23h, I'll circle back and fix this when everything else is working.

-MCU will wake for 3 reasons
+MCU will wake for 3 reasons:

-Initial power on - When device powers on, MCU will briefly connect to the WiFi to get current time.
+1. Initial power on - When device powers on, MCU will briefly connect to the WiFi to get current time.
 No sensors are read.

-EXT0 - ESP32 will wake on rain tip counter to increment counter and go back to sleep.
+2. EXT0 - ESP32 will wake on rain tip counter to increment counter and go back to sleep.

-Timer - wakes at set time interval to read sensors and send to IOT data collection point.
+3. Timer - wakes at set time interval to read sensors and send to IOT data collection point.